in memory of Stuart Raleigh

 Ned Rorem’s relationship with Barber was strained when Rorem shared (in his Paris Diary): “Sam Barber likes the story of a friend, who, seeking an uncontaminated native, went far away to the mountain village near the Swiss border.
 For reasons unnecessary to relate, he found himself in a sleeping bag with the blacksmith’s child.
 ‘Oh, I don’t mind,’ said the blacksmith’s child, ‘as long as you give me two hundred lira.’”

-Stephen Sondheim, a precocious teen in Bucks County, PA, studied Chopin, Brahms, and Rachmaninoff at the piano.
+Stephen Sondheim was a precocious teen in 1940s Bucks County, PA, studying Chopin, Brahms, and Rachmaninoff on the piano.
 He later recalled playing Ravel’s Valses Nobles et Sentimentales “entirely for my own pleasure.”
-At 16 he entered Williams College, falling under the tutelage of storied harmony professor Robert Barrows, former organist at the National Cathedral in D.C. who had studied with Ralph Vaughn Williams and Paul Hindemith.
+At age 16, he entered Williams College in the Berkshires under the tutelage of storied harmony professor Robert Barrows, former organist at the National Cathedral in D.C. and student of Ralph Vaughn Williams and Paul Hindemith.

 Arthur Gold and Robert Fizdale